-- 503. POPULATION PROBLEMS AND POLICIES.
+503. POPULATION PROBLEMS AND POLICIES.
 A course designed to give the student an insight into the trend of population policies and problems since the early days of civilization.
 Analysis is based upon restrictive, expansive and eugenic programs, as they have affected population growth.
 Term assignments.

-3 credits first semester. - 504.
-URBAN SOCIOLOGY.
+3 credits first semester.

+- 504. URBAN SOCIOLOGY.
 An analysis of the town, city, and metropolitan areas as legal, political, economic and social units, and their effect upon individual and group life.
 Special attention is given to Southern towns and cities.

-- 511. Sociology of Rural Areas.
+3 credits second semester. - 511.
+SOCIOLOGY OF RURAL AREAS.
 An analysis of the social conditions of people on the land, and the theories and practices attending present programs for rural change.
 3 credits first semester. - 512.
-Sociology of the South.
+SOCIOLOGY OF THE SOUTH.
 An interpretation of the regional significance, structure, growth and role of the area, its people and its institutions in the economy of the United States.
 Lectures and individual projects.

-514. Social Legislation.
+514. SOCIAL LEGISLATION.
 Historical development of the principles, scope, techniques and procedure of social legislation in the United States.
 Special attention is given to insurance against sickness, old age, unemployment and invalidity, and to legislation in the fields of relief, housing, education and health.
-(Offered in connection with the School of Social Work.)